edmomot/edmomot.github.io/_posts/2026-07-19-Chainsaw-Milling.md

 # Conclusion

 Chainsaw milling is a ton of hard work, but very satisfying.
 Splitting a log open and seeing its potential is an awesome moment.
-It's a project in itself, but opens up dozens of future projects with their own opporunities to learn and build.
+It's a project in itself, but opens up dozens of future projects with their own opportunities to learn and build.

 And of course the end results tell a great farm-to-table kind of story.
 I love that I can connect the kitchen shelves to the tree that grew on this property for 20 years.